ArchieDev242/Ucode_Marathon_C/README.md

   | Checkpoint01| Challenge yourself without internet, peers, notes, books or any other third-party help. | 91 |
   | Checkpoint02| Challenge yourself without internet, peers, notes, books or any other third-party help. | 98 |

   Feel free to use this repository for your own UCODE works (if you are a UCODE student too).
-I'm working on Marathon C in September-October 2020.
+I'm working on this Marathon C since January 2024.

 </details>